83gerson/83gerson/README.md

 ## 🧑‍💻 About Me

-Software Developer with academic experience in the creation of modern and scalable web solutions.
-I work with Frontend and Backend technologies such as Angular, React, .NET, and Node.js, as well as relational and non-relational databases.
-I am characterized by my proactive approach, leadership skills, teamwork abilities, and commitment to continuous improvement.
-I also have training in agile methodologies and technology project management.
+Software developer with experience in creating modern and scalable web solutions, working with both Frontend and Backend technologies, as well as relational and non-relational databases.
+I am known for my proactive approach, lead- ership skills, and ability to work in a team, with training in agile methodologies and technology project management, committed to continuous improvement.

 ---